 Hof prescribes a cold shower, an ice bath, or some other form of cold submersion immediately following his breathing regimen—a peculiar dictate also supported by research.
 “Cryotherapy increases the hormone norepinephrine,” says biologist Rhonda Patrick.
 “That ramps up fat metabolism and produces heat as a by-product.”
 The cold also reduces inflammation and eases chronic pain.

 In the past few years, Hof has begun spreading his gospel.
-On his website, you can sign up for ten weeks of video tutorials for $200 or purchase his e-book, Becoming the Iceman, for $15.
+On his website, you can sign up for a free tutorial or download his free app to be introduced to the method.
+If you want further instruction, sign up on the website for ten weeks of video tutorials for $200 or purchase his e-book, Becoming the Iceman, for $15.
 And while there are hundreds of glowing testimonials online, most researchers say that more studies are needed.
 “Parts of the reaction patterns in the body are understandable,” says Pierre Capel, an immunologist at Utrecht University in the Netherlands.
 “But the knowledge about Hof’s methods is not complete.”